-While we know reputation can make or break your career, why do some people choose behavior that may ruin their reputation?
 During our latest #MTtalk Twitter chat, held on Friday (August 5, 2016), we wanted to know why good employees go bad.

-Question 1: What do you understand by the phrase “going bad” as we’re using it in this chat?
+Q1.
+What do you understand by the phrase "going bad" as we're using it in this chat?

 @JulieMRodriguez: When an employee goes bad, their behavior has turned negative, even if metrics have not, and they've become a cancer to the team.

-@LizCookMT: When you thought you could trust someone and then suddenly they behave in an unprincipled way.
+@Liz: When you thought you could trust someone and then suddenly they behave in an unprincipled way.

 @WayneWWhitehead: Does not support vision or goals of organization and becomes a negative, high maintenance person.

-Question 2: What’s the worst example of “going bad” that you’ve ever had to deal with?
+Q2.
+What's the worst example of "going bad" that you've ever had to deal with?

 @Dwyka_Consult: As previous HR manager I've seen a lot.
 Worst: an employee breaking and entering, stealing money.
 (Caught on camera)